Plasdom/SIKE/README.md

 # SIKE

-SIKE (**S**crape-off layer **I**mpurities with **K**inetic **E**lectrons) solves the density evolution equations for a given set of impurity atomic states.
+SIKE (**S**crape-off layer **I**mpurities with **K**inetic **E**lectrons) solves the density evolution equations for a given set of impurity atomic states amongst a fixed background plasma.
 The provided atomic data is generated using [FAC](https://github.com/flexible-atomic-code/fac), but data from any source can be used provided it is formatted correctly (this format is described below).
 Atomic states are resolved in n, l and (optionally) j.
-The background plasma electrons are fixed.

 d.power19@imperial.ac.uk